-Author: Lisa Boudreaux, Communications Manager
+Author: Lisa Boudreaux, Director of Communications

 A portrait of Cynthia Louise Armstead, a distinguished older woman with short gray hair, wearing a black jacket and pearl jewelry.
 She is seated and holding a small item in her hands, with a warm and dignified expression.
 The background is a soft gradient of pink, purple, and blue hues.
 Bold text to the right reads, "IN MEMORY OF: CYNTHIA ARMSTEAD," with the Virginia Breast Cancer Foundation logo, including a pink ribbon, placed below.
 The image conveys a sense of honor and remembrance.